erda-project/docs/docs/en/1.6/manual/dop/examples/deploy/deploy-from-git.md

         # The working directory for packaging, usually the path of the root pom.xml.
         # ${git-checkout} means to reference the output from the previous stage process, or use an alias if there is one.
         workdir: ${git-checkout}
-        # The packaged artifact is generally a jar and fill in the relative path compared to workdir.
+        # The packaged artifact is generally a JAR file and fill in the relative path compared to workdir.
 The file is required, otherwise an error will occur.
         target: ./target/docker-java-app-example.jar
-        # Run the container required by target (such as jar).
-For example, the packaged artifact here is the fat jar of spring-boot, so spring-boot container is used.
+        # Run the container required by target (such as JAR).
+For example, the packaged artifact here is the fat JAR of spring-boot, so spring-boot container is used.
         container_type: spring-boot

 - stage: